gavinmdouglas/ATRAPP_scripts/commands/postprocess_cdhit.md

-CD-HIT was run on all genes across MAGs, to create sequence clusters.
+0. CD-HIT was run on all genes across MAGs, to create sequence clusters

 This was done by first concatenating all gene sequence FASTAs: cd /mfs/gdouglas/projects/ATRAPP/cdhit_working